dantrim/parquet-writer/README.md

 )"_json;
 ```
 As can be seen in the above, specifying `list` types for output columns requires
-an additional `contains` object in the JSON object defining the column.
+an additional `contains` object in the JSON defining the column.
 This
 `contains` object defines the data type to be stored in the output variable-lengthed
 list.